CS455/555 Fundamentals of Information Security (Archive of Spring 2022)

 Explain the features and limitations of encryption algorithms, including DES, AES, and RSA.

 Please be prepared to take notes using a pen and paper, or use discipline while taking digital notes.
 Do not use the Internet for personal reasons during class.
+Do bring a laptop or other device capable of running the compilers and other tools we use in class; any lecture might include hands-on exercises.

 Perform your assigned reading and other preparation before arriving for class.
 I will expect you to participate in class discussions, and I might call on you to contribute.